 Two scientists in the UK have shown that a novel low molecular weight dextransulphate known as ILB could play a key role in treating open angle glaucoma.

-The work out of the University of Birmingham. reported in npj Regenerative Medicine, has shown that ILB can normalise matrix deposition inside the eye and lower IOP in a preclinical model used to mimic these aspects of human glaucoma, paving the way for new anti-fibrotic therapies to be developed for the disease.
+The novel research was conducted at the University of Birmingham by Dr Lisa Hill and Dr Hannah Botfield, and reported in npj Regenerative Medicine.
+It has shown that ILB can treat fibrosis inside the eye and lower eye pressure in a pre¬clinical model used to mimic glaucoma in humans, paving the way for new anti-fibrotic therapies to be developed for the disease.

-According to the University of Birmingham, Hill and Belfield found that ILB has multi-modal actions across many genes that resolve inflammatory and fibrotic cellular processes.
-When they progressed their work into a pre clinical experimental model of glaucoma, they found that daily subcutaneous injections of ILB significantly reduced extracellular matrix levels within the eye's main drainage site, normalised the eye's pressure and prevented degeneration of retinal neurons.
+According to the University of Birmingham, Hill and Belfield found that ILB has an effect on many genes that can resolve inflammatory processes that can lead to fibrosis.
+Using the pre¬clinical experimental model of glaucoma, they found that daily subcutaneous injections of ILB significantly reduced fibrosis or scarring within the eye's main drainage site, normalised the eye's pressure and prevented degeneration of the optic nerve cells.

 "We are truly excited by these results, which show a way forward for a glaucoma treatment that can reverse the fibrotic process that causes the disease," Hill and Belfield said.

-Hill said clinicians working in ophthalmology generally prefer local over systemically delivered therapeutics, as it is a safer route of administration that is more acceptable lo patients.
-She is leading a project to formulate a topical alternative that will avoid the need for injection.
+Hill said clinicians working within Ophthalmology generally prefer local over systemically delivered therapeutics, as it is generally considered to be a safer route of administration that is more acceptable to patients.
+Therefore, Dr Hill is continuing research to formulate a topical alternative that will avoid the need for an injection that could potentially have more systemic side effects.